benmvp/react-workshop/src/testing/06-actions/README.md

 # Step 6 - Redux Actions

 In this step, we will start testing the Redux data layer.
-The goal of this step is to test both synchronous and asynchronous Redux actions.
+The goal of this step is to test both synchronous and asynchronous [Redux actions](https://redux.js.org/basics/actions), the payloads of information that send data from the app to the store.

 As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](./).